hypertiny/SenchaBase/README.md

 Form alerts appear within, or just above a form.
 Not in the header like a flash notice.
 [See example] (http://skit.ch/nipg)

+### Example copy

+* Email can't be blank
+* Current password can't be blank

+Note, full stops are not used..

 The following styles should be applied to elements wrapping the error message, ideally, just a ``<ul>`` or ``<p>``.
 A ``<div>`` is fine, but no need for nested elements.

     <ul class="alert alert-error"><li>You must enter an email address</li></ul>